 The School Grate

 John Garton Junior’s 1848 Price Book was absolutely crammed with facts figures, illustrations, notes and manufacturers leaflets.
-Here we see examples of (bottom right) various designs of Gas Stoves by T. Philips of ornate design.
+Here (bottom right) we see examples of various designs of Gas Stoves by T. Philips of ornate design.

 This is one of Exeter Cathedral’s Gurney Stoves taken some while back – Garton & King converted one or more of these stoves to either oil or gas fired.

-A close up of the Gurney Stove at Bude Visitor Centre (My thanks to them for allowing me to photograph it).
+A close up of the Gurney Stove at Bude Heritage Centre, The Cast Bude.
+(My thanks to them for allowing me to photograph it).

 The Wash House, King Street, Exeter.

 The diagram shows that the Womens Bath area is divided into First Class and Second Class.
 Oddly the colours for the pipework were Blue for the Hot, Red for the Cold Water System and Yellow for the Steam.
 The Exeter Bath & Laundries was opened in 1852.